 Slackline Setup and Rigging

 In this page we explore different ways to setup a slackline.
 We start by detailing the most common slackline rigging method: between two trees.
-Then we offer a few solutions to neatly store your slackline gear.
+Then we offer a few solutions for those times when you loose some gear and how to neatly store your slackline gear to avoid loosing any of your gear.

 While there are a plethora of slacklines available in the market, we recommend that you start practicing on an eLine slackline.
 We developed the eLine based on the needs and requirements of the slackasana practice.
 The information in this page was written with an eLine in mind, which offer the possibility for low tension slacklining.
 This info is also appropriate for other 1-inch slackline webbing.